cdl-geneseo/geneseo-dictionary/C/Crusty.md

 # Crusty

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Crusty

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 AJ: Old and dirty.
 F94 crusty (AJ) - No change Source: Dictionary of Geneseo English, Fall 1998 Simmington Crusty (AJ): gross or [[nasty]]; pizza with a lot of crust.
 Definition of approximately 42% of those surveyed.
 (F06) Unknown by approximately 58% of those surveyed.
 (F06) Simmington, D. McGiveron